- Here is an example of what an organization's starting point might look like:

 - Here are the results of the above steps:

-You will notice that the new GCC will need to be given a Lead Link and will need to elect a new Facilitator, Secretary, etc.
+You will notice that "New GCC" will need to be given a Lead Link and will need to elect a new Facilitator, Secretary, etc.

 You will also notice that the outer circle needs a new name after this change.
 This is done outside of the Governance meeting, by the circle's Secretary or by a GlassFrog Admin.
-If someone in one of those roles goes to the circle page of the outermost circle, they will see a Gear Icon after the circle name.
+If someone in one of those roles goes to the circle page of the outermost circle, they will see a Gear Icon on the top right.
+Click on it and select "Edit Circle Settings".

-- Clicking this Gear Icon will allow you to change the outermost circle's Name and Short Name (which is the name that is displayed on the Org chart).
+- Clicking this option will allow you to change the outermost circle's name and short name (which is the name that is displayed on the org chart).

 - Here's what the final results look like: